HellenTs/printf/README.md

-Project by Helen Tsegay and Lidya Yonas
+Project by Helen Tsegay and Lidya Yonas.